-- 13.2.5 After the nomination, the Committee shall prepare a Final List of Candidates which shall contain all the information about all the nominees for directors, more particularly for independent directors, as required by existing laws and relevant circulars and issuances. - 13.2.6 Only nominees whose names appear on the Final List of Candidates shall be eligible for election as directors, more specifically for Independent Directors.
-No other nomination shall be entertained after the Final List of Candidates shall have been prepared.
-No further nomination shall be entertained or allowed on the floor during the actual annual stockholders' meeting, except in the unlikely event that a particular nominee/s make/s a last minute withdrawal of his/their acceptance and conformity, become/s incapacitated or otherwise no longer available for any reason whatsoever. - 13.2.7 Assess the effectiveness of the Board's processes and procedures in the election or replacement of directors.
+- 13.2.5 After the nomination, the Committee shall prepare a Final List of Candidates which shall contain all the information about all the nominees for directors, more particularly for independent directors, as required by existing laws and relevant circulars and issuances. - 13.2.6 Only nominees whose names appear on the Final List of Candidates shall be eligible for election as directors.
+No other nomination shall be entertained or allowed on the floor during the actual annual stockholders' meeting. - 13.2.7 Assess the effectiveness of the Board's processes and procedures in the election or replacement of directors.